TheOdinProject/curriculum/foundations/javascript_basics/object_basics.md

 #### Reassigning object data type variables

-While mutating the object we have a reference to will affect all other variables that reference it, reassigning a variable won’t affect what the other variables refer to.
+While mutating the object we have a reference to affects all other variables that reference it, reassigning a variable does not change what the other variables refer to.
 For example:

 ```javascript
 let animal = { species: "dog" };